 Shops in downtown Aurora are one-of-a-kind.
 Spend an afternoon visiting these locally-owned gems.

-A block down is Warehouse 55 at 55 S. Lake St. With garage doors that open up to more than 30 vendors, Warehouse 55 is a two-floor shopping playground for those smitten with all things vintage and mid-century.
+Visit Warehouse 55 at 55 S. Lake St. and experience what antique and vintage dreams are made of.
+With garage doors that open up to more than 30 vendors, Warehouse 55 is a two-floor shopping playground for those smitten with all things vintage and mid-century.
 Vendors dress up their spaces with the most festive of touches, and it’s hard to walk away without falling in love with something.

-Walking east on Downer Place a block and a half is Wyckwood House at 14 W. Downer Pl.
-Ste.
-16. The impeccably-staged store inspires homeowners with handcrafted signs and must-have furniture pieces.
+Wyckwood House at 80 S. River St. is a block around the corner.
+The impeccably-staged store inspires homeowners with handcrafted signs and must-have furniture pieces.
 Owner Shannon Gutierrez has added a line of women’s clothing that is sold online and in the store.
 The store is a go-to for clever occasion cards and thoughtful gifts.
-Visit their new location at 80 S. River St. opening in 2022.
+Visit their new location now open with a cocktail bar.

 It’s now time to walk east to City Hall (if open, head into the GAR at 23 E. Downer and the DLP Art and History Center at 20 E. Downer) and walk down the pedestrian-friendly Water Street Mall that is now flanked by The Venue and Gary Brown Art.
 The art gallery has regular business hours and is worthy of a stop.